omkia/coursera/README.md

 The example of the format is below.

--- username <your email>
+	-- username "your email"

--- password <your pass>
+	-- password "your pass"

 	-- subtitle-language en

---cauth <your cauth using below plugins>
+	--cauth "your cauth using below plugins"

 Execute a command and trouble shooting.